 Targeted Electrical Stimulation of the Lower Urinary Tract

-As we age or are afflicted with neurological injury, our bladders no longer function effectively, prevents hundreds of thousands of people from properly emptying their bladder.
+As we age or are afflicted with neurological injury, our bladders no longer function effectively, which prevents hundreds of thousands of people from properly emptying their bladder.
 We are using electrophysiology and behavioral studies in animal models to examine why the lower urinary tract loses its functionality as we age or suffer a spinal cord injury.
-We are delivering electrical stimulation of nerves that control the lower urinary tract to restore some lost urinary tract functionality.
+We are delivering electrical stimulation to the nerves that control the lower urinary tract to restore some lost bladder functionality.
 These novel stimulation strategies span different stimulation sites, such as the urethra and spinal cord, and different stimulation modalities, such as closed-loop stimulation triggered off bladder events or low-amplitude stimulation designed to boost neural sensitivity.

 Co-Adaptation of Human and Artificial Learners

-More often people have to learn how to perform complex tasks with the help of technology that is also adapting.
-We study how the dual-learning environment affects user control strategies and proficiency, and how we can better design artificial systems to optimize human motor learning skill.
+Increasingly often people have to learn how to perform complex tasks with the help of technology that is also adapting to the human user.
+We study how this dual-learning environment affects user control strategies and proficiency and how we can better design artificial systems to optimize human motor learning skill.
 Our results have shown that simply changing visual cues, even if they are irrelevant to the task, can influence how people learn.
 This finding is especially important for brain-computer interface development because users must learn to operate a complex new system, and it is not known what feedback is most helpful for them during learning.